benhmoore/Argon/README.md

 fresh.user.forget();
 ```

-If our brand new user starts to get stale and we long for a new one, we can remove it completely.
+If we'd like to remove the user completely, we can do that.
 ```javascript
 fresh.user.remove();
 ```